ABOUT HOME SITEMAP CONTACT

 Mission statement

-The program of the Association will include education, consultancy, standardization, certification, communication systems and publications on the field of sport and leisure infrastructure management.
+Program of the Association will include education, consultancy, standardization, certification, communication systems and publications on the field of sport and leisure infrastructure management.

 1. Name